What is Sophisticated Invalid Traffic (SIVT)? How to Detect and Block SIVT

-Traffic is the lifeblood of digital business, and by extension, the lifeline of the marketing department.
-Traffic determines who sees your messaging, where your site ranks, and ultimately, how many conversions you gain.
+Traffic is the lifeblood of digital businesses and, by extension, the lifeline of the marketing department.
+Traffic determines who sees your messaging, where your site ranks, and, ultimately, how many conversions you gain.
 But traffic isn’t always what it seems.
-On average, over 20% of site visitors are not what they seem, according to recent research.
+On average, over 20% of the site’s visitors are not what they seem, according to recent research.

 What is Invalid Traffic?